Azure/Azure-Network-Security/Azure WAF/Policy - WAF Enable WAF during deployment AGW-AFD-CDN/README.md

 # Azure Policy for WAF

-The "Mandatory WAF Policy" json can be used when you wish to enforce that WAF for Azure Front Door, Azure Application Gateway or Azure CDN resources as a requirement during deployment and that it is in enabled state in the long term.
+The "Mandatory WAF Policy" json can be used when you wish to enforce WAF for Azure Front Door, Azure Application Gateway or Azure CDN resources as a requirement during deployment and that it is in enabled state in the long term.

 The "WAF Mode Requirement" json can be used when you wish to enforce a certain WAF mode (Detection or Prevention mode) on all WAF policies for Azure Front Door, Azure Application Gateway or Azure CDN resources.